clintmadeit/Clint-Tools/docs/benchmarking.md

 ```

 The `OUTFILE` parameter will exist as a file after the render.
 Note that the
-file may be deterministic within the same version of Stargate DAW, but floating
+file may be deterministic within the same version of Clint Tools DAW, but floating
 point rounding error may cause it to be non-deterministic.
 You can listen to
 the file to check for correctness, but checksums may (or may not) work as
 intended.